-- (a) VT/CT these installations require both a voltage and current reference - (b) Phase defined as L1, L2 and L3 connection identifiers - (c) Manufacturer as described e.g. Sadtem - (d) Meter Serial Number/ Serial Number this number is usually unique to the relevant manufacturer and can be structured in various formats.
-It is important that the Meter Installers have an understanding of the various configurations and meanings that are applied e.g. year of manufacture, batch number and serial number etc. - (e) VT Ratio (HV) e.g. 11,000/110 or 6,600/110 - (f) Voltage Ratio (LV) e.g. 400/230 volts - (g) CT Ratio e.g. 200/100/5 (dual ratio) can be set to either high or low rating.
-The values specified will be actual connected ratios and for additional information it is essential for contact to be made with the DNO - (h) Rating (VA) this is the power output of a VT or CT and the connected burden must not exceed this rating as the overall accuracy of the metering system will be affected - (i) Class this will need to be appropriate to the relevant BSC Code of Practice determined by the Customer's demand/load requirements - (j) Single/Dual/Multi Ratio most installations for LV are single ratio CT's and for HV installations the VT is normally a single ratio with dual ratio CT's.
+(a) VT/CT - these installations require both a voltage and current reference (b) Phase - defined as L1, L2 and L3 connection identifiers (c) Manufacturer - as described e.g. Sadtem (d) Meter Serial Number/ Serial Number - this number is usually unique to the relevant manufacturer and can be structured in various formats.
+It is important that the Meter Installers have an understanding of the various configurations and meanings that are applied e.g. year of manufacture, batch number and serial number etc. (e) VT Ratio (HV) - e.g. 11,000/110 or 6,600/110 (f) Voltage Ratio (LV) - e.g. 400/230 volts (g) CT Ratio - e.g. 200/100/5 (dual ratio) can be set to either high or low rating.
+The values specified will be active ual connected ratios and for additional information it is essential for contact to be made with the DNO (h) Rating (VA) - this is the power output of a VT or CT and the connected burden must not exceed this rating a s the overall accuracy of the metering system will be affected (i) Class - this will need to be appropriate to the relevant BSC Code of Practice determined by the Customer's demand/load requirements a a llucia (j) Single/Dual/Multi Ratio - most installations for LV are single ratio CT's and for HV installations the VT is norm nally a single ratio with dual ratio CT's.
 For some HV installations the CT's may be multi ratio with dual ratio VT's.
-If there is any doubt, then these variations must be confirmed with the DNO as the overall accuracy of the Metering Equipment will be affected

-Part 4: MEM Information

-Contact name(s) and detail(s) for operational, safety, technical, commercial and escalation liaison.
+If there is Equipment will be affected Part 4: MEM Information Contact name(s) and detail(s) for operational, safety, technical, commercial and escalation liaison.
+OPERATIONAL/SAFETY (a) Contact details for: (i) New supply liaison; (ii) Pre-modified HV and LV CT supply liaison; and (iii) Post modified HV and LV CT supply liaison.
+TECHNICAL (b) Contact details for MEM Metering Equipment calibration and commission test records.
+COMMERCIAL (c) Contact details for: (i) Dangerous situation (category A) DNO Site attendance liaison; (ii) Asset condition reporting queries; and (iii) Data flow queries.
+ESCALATION (d) Contact details for general escalation issues.